“How do you know God’s love is unconditional? The phrase ‘unconditional love’ is not in the Bible!”

-And yet despite these few passages that say otherwise (I will address these in my next post) I am 100% convinced that God loves us unconditionally.
+Despite those passages that seem to say otherwise (I will address them in coming articles) I am 100% convinced that God loves us unconditionally.
 You need to be 100% convinced too.
 So let me give you seven reasons for concluding that God loves you unconditionally:

 (1) Love, by definition, is unconditional